 Please see the section on Naval Service Commissioning Programs in this catalog for more information.

 These funds are considered a resource and are expected to be used for educational funding.
-Financial aid awards may need to be revised after a student accepts the SSOP agreement.
+Financial aid awards may need to be revised after a student accepts the SSMP agreement.

 Regular Student Wage and Off-Campus Employment Programs